 And by the way, there are better alternatives to declawing you should consider.
 It may cost you a few dollars to get any of these tools, but trust me, you and your cat will greatly benefit from it:

 - You can get your cat a scratching post and work to encourage your kitty to use the tool for scratching instead of your costly furniture.

 - A cat scratcher lounge is also a perfect alternative as it provides your kitty with a comfortable place to rest and scratch.

-The claws of a cat are an essential part of her body so it shouldn’t be messed with for any reason.
-There really is no point declawing your cat’s talons, but if you feel something needs to be done to save your furniture, then trimming should be done instead and only once in a while, as the claws of cats get worn out on their own from constant walking and claw chewing.
+There really is no point declawing your cat's talons, but if you feel something needs to be done to save your furniture, then trimming should be done instead and only once in a while, as the claws of cats get worn out on their own from constant walking and claw chewing.
 A kitty cat has claws to help her play and enjoy her natural instinct of scratching.
 Understanding the anatomy of your kitty cat claws can help you understand why she acts the way she does and has such feline tendencies!